-Figure 3.
+Figure 4.
 Requirements for unbundling of electricity business activities.

-The accounting unbundling applies to the rest of DSOs, which are not required to be legally unbundled.
+The accounting unbundling applies to the rest of electricity system operators, which are not required to be legally unbundled.
 The accounting unbundling is also required in the legally unbundled companies, which have other activities besides network business.
 Accounting unbundling requirements are specified with the ministerial degree and the Energy Market Authority has issued the guidelines on the compilation of unbundled financial statements in 2005.
 These guidelines are not legally binding but they show the procedure the Energy Market Authority considers fulfil the requirements of the legislation.
-Both the DSOs and the TSO are under the obligation to publish unbundled accounts with certain formula.
+Both the distribution system operators and the transmission system operator are under the obligation to publish unbundled accounts with certain formula.
 They shall publish the unbundled financial statements as a part of the statutory financial statement, annual report or corresponding other public document available to the stakeholders.

 The unbundled income statements, balance sheets and any supplementary information of unbundled operations are audited as part of the statutory auditing.
 The Energy Market Authority has issued the guidelines in co-operation with chartered accountant on the auditing of unbundled financial statements in 2006.
-These guidelines aim to standardize the audit of unbundled financial statements in different DSOs and inform the auditors about the unbundling requirements.
+These guidelines aim to help the audit of unbundled financial statements in different electricity system operators and inform the auditors about the unbundling requirements.

 The Energy Market Authority supervises that the network companies are fulfilling the unbundling requirements.
-The Energy Market Authority has started the regular unbundling inspections to the DSOs in 2006.
+The Energy Market Authority has started the regular unbundling inspections to the electricity system operators in 2006.
 The Authority has also powers to oblige the companies to correct mistakes or omissions.
 A conditional fine may be imposed to make decisions effective.
 As a final mean the Energy Market Authority may also withdraw the electricity network licence from the company.
-Even if there are legally unbundled DSOs, many of them still have the same corporate presentation with the electricity supply and generation activities.
-In most cases, for example, the customer service or web-pages are shared, but only a few DSOs have separate headquarters.
-The TSO doesn't have electricity supply or generation in the same corporation and thus has its own corporate presentation.
+Even if there are legally unbundled distribution system operators, many of them still have the same corporate presentation with the electricity supply and generation activities.
+In most cases, for example, the customer service or web-pages are shared, but only a few distribution system operators have separate headquarters.
+The electricity transmission system operator doesn't have electricity supply or generation activities in the same corporation and thus has its own corporate presentation.